 The NOVA Fund is utilised to subsidise fees incurred by children from low-income, multi-stressed families, who require the NOVA Learning Intervention Programme.
 The parents’ sessions are also highly subsidised by the NOVA Fund.

-The Morning Star Family Support Fund support individuals from multi-stressed families who require counselling or parenting skills coaching.
-The Family Support Fund also helps these families by subsidising the fees for Students Care Services, which enables both parents to work with a peace of mind.
+The Morning Star Family Support Fund supports individuals from multi-stressed families who require counselling or parenting skills coaching.
+The Family Support Fund also helps these families by subsidising the fees for Student Care Services, which enables both parents to work with peace of mind.

-(“Common Sense is not so common.” -Voltaire) Over 10,000 parents had benefited from our workshops each year ever since CSP was brought to Singapore in 2002.
+(“Common Sense is not so common.” – Voltaire) Over 10,000 parents had benefited from our workshops each year ever since Common Sense Parenting was brought to Singapore in 2002.
 Do you feel like a clueless parent who cannot even handle a toddler, child or teen?
-Ever wondered why your neighbours or relatives were so close with their […]Read More »
+Ever wondered why your neighbours or relatives were so […]Read More »

 The Incredible Years® is a series of interlocking, evidence-based programmes for parents, children and teachers, supported by over 30 years of research.
 The goal is to prevent and treat young children’s behaviour problems and promote their social, emotional, and academic competence.
 The programmes are used worldwide in schools and mental health centres, and […]Read More »